Visit majormaps.vcu.edu for the online version with links.

 • Get familiar with the research process with the VCU Libraries Research Basics Guide.

-• Be prepared for a challenging year of accounting, economics, and math classes and use SI sessions and tutoring at the Campus Learning Center to get ahead.
+• Be prepared for a challenging year of accounting, economics, and math classes and use PASS sessions and tutoring at the Campus Learning Center to get ahead.

 • Make sure to take SCMA 301 in the spring semester as this is an important prerequisite course.